List of Game & Watch games: Lifeboat

 The player character is a military-clad Mario who delivers bombs from left to right, and must keep them away from flaming oil spills and enemy torches.
-Action is viewed in a mirror that reflects the screen.Mario's Bombs Away was recreated in Game & Watch Gallery 4 for Game Boy Advance.
+Action is viewed in a mirror that reflects the screen.

+Mario's Bombs Away was recreated in Game & Watch Gallery 4 for Game Boy Advance.

+Pinball

-PinballPinball was released in the Multi Screen series on December 5, 1983.
+Pinball was released in the Multi Screen series on December 5, 1983.
 It is a dual-screen single-player game, with a clamshell case.
 Hirokazu Tanaka composed the music.

 The player controls two flippers on the bottom screen and two on the top screen.
 Other pinball objects include bumpers, outlanes, rollover lanes, kickbacks and plungers.

+Spitball Sparky

-Spitball SparkySpitball Sparky was released in the Super Color series on February 6, 1984.
-It is the first game in the Super Color series.
-It is a single-screen single-player game.
-Hirokazu Tanaka composed the music.Spitball Sparky works similarly to Breakout, where a ball moves across the screen and is propelled by the player, blowing it upwards as long it is directly above the player in the purple space.
+Spitball Sparky was released in the Super Color series on February 6, 1984.
+It is the first game in the Super Color series and a single-screen single-player game.
+Hirokazu Tanaka composed the music.

+Spitball Sparky works similarly to Breakout, where a ball moves across the screen and is propelled by the player, blowing it upwards as long it is directly above the player in the purple space.
 If all blocks are eliminated fast enough, a bonus bar at the top would add 5 points per segment, the most being 20 points.
 Along the top row are red blocks, which require two hits to destroy.
-If the player eliminates all but the red blocks, and then hits each red block once to make them flash, it awards more bonus points.Spitball Sparky was recreated in Game & Watch Gallery 3 for Game Boy Color.
+If the player eliminates all but the red blocks, and then hits each red block once to make them flash, it awards more bonus points.

+Spitball Sparky was recreated in Game & Watch Gallery 3 for Game Boy Color.

 In the Super Smash Bros. series, Mr. Game & Watch's up air has him blow opponents upwards, referencing Spitball Sparky.

+Crab Grab

-Crab GrabCrab Grab was released in the Super Color series on February 20, 1984.
+Crab Grab was released in the Super Color series on February 20, 1984.
 It is a single-screen single-player game.

 Crabs emerge from four differently colored columns along the bottom of the screen, and settle at the top.
 The objective is to avoid being in front of the crab, and to push the crabs from the bottom to prevent them from mounting on the screen.
 Points are earned by pushing and eliminating crabs.
 The game ends when the player has been bitten three times.
 Player movement is in all four directions (Up, Down, Left, Right).
 The A & B games had similar objectives, but with slightly different speeds.